AsyncTI4/TI4_map_generator_bot/README.md

 docker run -v ${PWD}/storage:/opt/STORAGE tibot $discordBotKey $discordUserID $discordServerID
 ```

-Bot should now be running on the server for testing!
+Bot should now be running and able to receive commands from the server for testing!

 ---